-- If narrative, the essay must have a strong story line and an interesting ending.
-The essay is usually written in the past tense. - If reflective, the essay should convey emotional reactions and feelings the candidate experiences/experienced. - If descriptive, the writer should create a picture in words, trying to use as many senses as possible to make the description clear.
+- If narrative, the essay must have a strong story line and a captivating ending. - If reflective, the essay should convey the writer's/candidate's reactions and feelings. - If descriptive, the candidate should create a picture in words, using as many senses as possible to make the description clear.

-NOTE: A candidate may write an essay which contains elements of more than one type of essay/any other essay type.
+NOTE: A candidate may write an essay which contains elements of more than one type of essay.